-At a certain period of human history ethnogenetic processes are complicated, and their study requires different techniques than those used in our studies.
-Language, which was the defining feature of ethnicity till that time, partly loses its significance for ethnic identity and instead it the membership to a particular state or religion begins to affect on the processes of ethnogenesis.
+At a certain period of human history, ethnogenetic processes are complicated, and their study requires different techniques than those used in our studies.
+Language, which was the defining feature of ethnicity till that time, partly loses its significance for ethnic identity, and instead it the membership to a particular state or religion begins to affect the processes of ethnogenesis.
 In place of the geographical boundaries come political ones which sometimes interrupted or very complicate communication between different parts of the same primary ethnos.
 The languages of particular ethnic groups are affected by the language of the dominant nation and the language of the church and printed materials by educational development.
 New elements of ethnic communities appear and develop leading to the formation of modern nations.
 The historical perspective of these nations depends on how well they retain their own identity, due to their ethnogenesis, and how they can resist leveling influence of progressive globalization.